-4th European Conference on Artificial Intelligence in Finance and Industry
+5th European COST Conference on Artificial Intelligence in Finance and Industry

-We would like to welcome you to the «4th European Conference on Artificial Intelligence in Finance and Industry», hosted by the Institute of Applied Mathematics and Physics (IAMP) and the Institute of Data Analysis and Process Design (IDP) at the School of Engineering (SoE), and the Departement of Banking, Finance, Insurance at the School of Management and Law (SML) at the Zurich University of Applied Sciences (ZHAW) in Winterthur, Switzerland.
+We would like to welcome you to the «5th European COST Conference on Artificial Intelligence in Finance and Industry», hosted by the Institute of Applied Mathematics and Physics (IAMP) and the Institute of Data Analysis and Process Design (IDP) at the School of Engineering, and the Institute of Wealth & Asset Management (IWA) at the School of Management and Law of the Zurich University of Applied Sciences (ZHAW) in Winterthur, Switzerland.

 Information at a glance

 - Conference Location: online (see Schedule for detailed links)

 - Conference Topics: Artificial Intelligence in Industry and Finance

 - Program booklet (PDF 1,3 MB)